stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 Finally we came across JNA (which was new to the author) and initial impressions were promising:

-* The premise of auto-magically mapping Java interfaces to the native API seemed ideal (no additional descriptors required).
+* The premise of auto-magically mapping Java interfaces to the native API seemed ideal, with no additional metadata or descriptors required.

 * In particular the support for mapping C/C++ structures to Java classes was very appealing given the large number of structures that are used to configure a Vulkan application.